Sachin1785/Termidash/README.md

 npm install -g termidash
 ```

+> **Note:** It is recommended to install this package globally to use the `bruh` command from anywhere in your terminal.

 ## Usage

 After installing Termidash, you can use the `bruh` command followed by any of the available commands.
 Here are some examples: